 - 1. Start the ExpressCluster Builder, and change the cluster configuration data. - 2.
-On the Service button of the WebManager, click Stop Cluster. - 3.
-Upload the cluster configuration data with the ExpressCluster Builder. - 4.
+On the Service menu of the WebManager, click Stop Cluster. - 3.
+Upload the cluster configuration data with the ExpressCluster Builder from Apply the Configuration File on File menu. - 4.
 The following message is displayed if the data has successfully been distributed.